wodowiesel/PiFunk/README.md

 - Usage at **your own risk** !!

 - Check laws of your country first!
-Some Frequencies & Powerlevels (Watt) are prohibited or need at least a HAM-License!
+Some Frequencies (MHz) & Powerlevels (Watt) are prohibited or need at least a HAM-License!

 - Pi operates with square-waves (²/^2)!!
 Use Low-/High-Band-Pass-Filters with dry (not electrolytic) capacitors